Diés Iraé

-Diés Iraé is a 2025 Indian Malayalam-language horror thriller film written and directed by Rahul Sadasivan and produced by Chakravarthy Ramachandra and S. Sashikanth under Night Shift Studios and YNOT Studios.
-It stars Pranav Mohanlal in the lead role.
-The film shares continuity with Bhoothakaalam and Bramayugam.
+Diés Iraé (Latin for "Day of Wrath") is a 2025 Indian Malayalam-language horror thriller film written and directed by Rahul Sadasivan and produced by Chakravarthy Ramachandra and S. Sashikanth under Night Shift Studios and YNOT Studios.
+It stars Pranav Mohanlal with Sushmita Bhat, Gibin Gopinath and Jaya Kurup.
+The film follows a man, who is increasingly haunted by a former classmate, after taking her hairclip as a souvenir.

 The film was officially announced in March 2025 under the tentative title NSS2, as it is Night Shift Studios' second production, and the official title was revealed the following May.
 Principal photography took place from March to April 2025.
-The film has music composed by Christo Xavier, cinematography handled by Shehnad Jalal and editing by Shafique Mohammed Ali.
+The film features music composed by Christo Xavier, cinematography by Shehnad Jalal and editing by Shafique Mohammed Ali.